stanfordpython/python-assignments/old/wallscraper/README.md

 * `__init__(self, data)`: Initialize a RedditPost from a JSON dictionary representing the post, as extracted from the top-level subreddit JSON.
 * `download(self)`: Tries to download the Reddit post.
 Must determine (1) if the post can be downloaded, (2) where to download the post, and (3) actually download the post.

 For now, let's focus on the constructor.
-As discussed in the data model section, there are lots of irrelevant attributes in the JSON returned by the subreddit.
+As discussed in the data model section later on, there are lots of irrelevant attributes in the JSON returned by the subreddit.

 Write the `__init__` method, and only keep the attributes that correspond to an attribute you think will be useful.
 If an attribute is missing or the data is otherwise corrupted, your program should handle the error gracefully.

 Additionally, you can implement the magic method `__str__(self)` to return a string representing a human-readable form of a post, allowing us to more easily debug when printing a `RedditPost` to the console.
-We suggest printing the posts in the following format: `"{title} ({score}): {url}"`.
+We suggest printing the posts in the following format: `"RedditPost({title} ({score}): {url})"`.

+You can change this API if you'd like.

 ### Load Response Data into Post Objects

 Write the code to convert the data returned by `query` into a list of `RedditPost` objects.
 You can accomplish this in one line using a list comprehension.
 As a sanity check, your list of `RedditPost`s should have length 25 (or perhaps 26 or 27, depending on stickied posts).

 If the data is bad - i.e. keys are missing, information is not structured as you suspect, etc. - your program should not crash.
 Rather, it should gracefully handle the errors and proceed accordingly.
-Who's responsibility is it to check for malformed data?
+Which function's responsibility should it be to check for malformed data?

 At this point, rewrite your old code to determine the number of posts with a score greater than 500.
-This should also take one line of code.
+This can also be done in one line of code.

 ### Download an Image Post

 Ultimately, our goal is to download wallpapers.
-Implement the `download(self)` method in the `RedditPost` class that attempts to download the post.
+Implement the `self.download()` method in the `RedditPost` class that attempts to download the post.

 If the post doesn't represent an image, don't download anything.
 How can you tell if the post represents an image?
 You can look at the `url` - does it end with `'.jpg'`,`'.png'`. or any other image suffix?
 Is the `is_self` attribute `True` or `False`?
 Is the `post_hint` attribute `image`, `link`, or something else?
 Is the domain something recognizable like `'i.imgur.com'`?

 You can add any other conditions you'd like on the downloaded wallpapers - perhaps you only download images from imgur, or only wallpapers with a score over 500, or only gilded posts.

 Where do you download the file to?
 Use the aspect ratio and width/height to store the download in a structured place.
 For example, if an image is 1920 by 1080, store it in `wallpapers/16x9/1920x1080/image.png`.
 How can you title the file?
 For one, you can use the title of the post.
-However, sometimes Reddit posts have titles that aren't amenable to filesystems, so you should probably slugify the title in some way.
+However, sometimes Reddit posts have titles that aren't amenable to filesystems, so you should probably `slugify` the title in some way.
 Furthermore, most titles have something like `'[1920x1080]'` in the title.
 You should use a regular expression to detect and remove anything that looks like that, possibly using `re.sub`.

 Hint: if you're writing image data to an open file object, make sure that the file has been opened with `wb` flags for (w)riting in (b)inary mode.
-Generally, when reading or writing binary data like images or sound files, it's a good idea to use the `'b'` option.
+Generally, when reading or writing binary data such as images or sound files, it's a good idea to use the `'b'` option.

 Test this method by downloading one of the posts.

 If you have successfully downloaded a photo, congratulations!
 That's pretty dang impressive.

 ### Tying Everything Together